Yuba County Small Claims Court

 Once a party has filed twelve cases within twelve months, each consecutive case has a $100 filing fee.

-Small Claims Court cases are heard in 1 courthouse across the County.
+In Yuba County, small claims court cases are heard in 1 courthouse across the County.
 The website for Yuba County Superior court is: www.yubacourts.org.
-Here are the following locations where Small Claims Court cases are heard in Yuba County:
+Here are the locations:

 The Main Courthouse is located at:215 Fifth St. Suite 200 Marysville, CA 95901-5794